The latest numbers on COVID-19 in Canada for Thursday, Dec. 10, 2020

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were nine new cases Wednesday from 65 completed tests, for a positivity rate of 14 per cent.
-The rate of active cases is 123.78 per 100,000 people.
-Over the past seven days, there have been a total of 36 new cases.
-The seven-day rolling average of new cases is five.
+There were zero new cases Thursday from 42 completed tests, for a positivity rate of 0.0 per cent.
+The rate of active cases is 108.3 per 100,000 people.
+Over the past seven days, there have been a total of 31 new cases.
+The seven-day rolling average of new cases is four.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.